search icon

 An LLC is a popular business structure for freelancers and entrepreneurs.
 It’s also a relatively new type of business structure formed under state law.
 As a result, the IRC doesn’t provide a specific taxation method for LLCs.
 Instead, the IRS taxes an LLC under the existing tax structures in the IRC.
 By default, an LLC is taxed as a partnership or sole proprietorship (disregarded entity), and some business entities need an EIN depending on their structure.
 Learn more about EIN requirements here.

-The default tax classification for your LLC depends on how many members it has.
-If your LLC has at least two members, the IRS taxes it as a partnership by default.
+The default tax classification for an LLC depends on how many members it has.
+If the LLC has at least two members, the IRS taxes it as a partnership by default.
 The default classification for a single-member LLC is disregarded entity.
-So, if you start an LLC as a single member, it’s a disregarded entity.
-Your LLC won’t file a federal tax return, but you must report the business income on your individual return.
+So, if someone starts an LLC by themselves, creating a single-member LLC, they’ll be a disregarded entity.
+The LLC won’t file a federal tax return, but the owner must report the business income on their individual return.

 Trusts